-In the fast-paced world of filmmaking, internships are a vital part of career development.
+In the fast-paced world of filmmaking specifically, internships are a vital part of career development.
 But the chaotic nature of film projects — travel, high-quality creative output, project-based work — presents some unique challenges.

 Kirsten McMurray served as the Chief of Operations and Chief of Staff at Detour, Inc., a film production company in Austin, Texas.
 During her 16-year stint at the company, People Operations fell under her domain.

 From 2004 to 2020, Kirsten led the intern program for Detour — recruiting, onboarding, and offboarding three interns every four months.

 With interns at the bottom of the org chart, Kirsten was concerned that their impact on the organization would be overlooked.
 Kirsten wanted to showcase the people that came through the program and the work that they did.

 Kirsten’s solution was to turn The Notebook — an interesting afterthought she inherited — into a cultural artifact for the program.

 The Notebook was a binder — a guest book of sorts — where departing interns wrote about their 4-month experiences and left behind photos and memories.
 When Kirsten came on board, she became the champion of The Notebook, turning it into a meaningful symbol of the internship program.

 For departing interns, The Notebook was a way for them to reflect on their time at Detour and the memories they made.
 It helped ensure they left on a positive note.